aromanro/Percolation/README.md

 Work in progress, just did something quickly

-Until I add an entry blog and more info on this, see: [wikipedia] link](https://en.wikipedia.org/wiki/Percolation_theory)
+Until I add an entry blog and more info on this, see: [wikipedia](https://en.wikipedia.org/wiki/Percolation_theory)